PSulf/visualization/02_activities/assignments/assignment_3.md

 # Added clear legends, axis labels, and plot titles for screen-reader compatibility.

 # Avoided 3D and overly complex charts to keep visual structure simple and interpretable.

+# in excel: To ensure clarity and comparability, I grouped data by year and calculated the average TP and Chl-a concentrations for each lake.
+I used line charts with distinct colors, added axis labels, units, legends, and titles for accessibility.

     > Who are the individuals and communities who might be impacted by your visualization?